Legal Research and Reference

 The Essential Law Dictionary is an essential up-to-date legal reference, containing over 3,000 entries explaining legal language that can often be hard to understand, even for lawyers.

 By Hoffman, Marci.
 West Academic Publishing.
-Second edition.
-2017.
+Third edition.
+2021.

 "This Nutshell provides a basic introduction to international and foreign legal research for the non-specialist.
-It offers guidance through the unfamiliar pathways of research using international and non-US legal legal materials and demystifies the world of treaties and international case law.
+It offers guidance through the unfamiliar pathways of research using international and non-US legal materials and demystifies the world of treaties and international case law.
 Since it’s aimed at the non-specialist, it provides straight-forward background information on the United Nations and the European Union and includes guidance using the documents and legal materials of these institutions.
 There are extensive links to the rich world of Web resources, but it also describes print research tools that remain important in this field.
-Finally, it sets out a road map for approaching a research problem involving international, foreign and comparative law." - publisher's description
+It also sets out a road map for approaching a research problem involving international, foreign and comparative law.
+Finally, there is information on keeping current on new information and resources as well as tips for how to do handle source collection and cite-checking an international law journal article." - publisher's description

 By Burkhart, Ann M. West Academic Publishing.
 Third edition. .